 If they pick options 2, 3 and 5, a text field will appear where they can enter further information (e.g. what exactly didn’t work as expected, or which other plugin they picked instead).

 It’s quick and hassle-free for the user – not too complicated so that it’s not annoying.
-Also, as they agreed to it, it is fully in-line with the WordPress Plugin guidelines (confirmed by the official WP Plugin team).
+Also, as they agreed to it, it is fully in-line with the WordPress Plugin guidelines.

 How to access the data